 Potential health outcomes for girls participating in KIPP include the following:

-Cristina Nistler, MS, ATC is a certified athletic trainer.
+Madeline McHugh, MS, ATC is a Certified Athletic Trainer.
 As KIPP Coordinator for our Institute for Sports Medicine, she leads KIPP sessions and is available to offer detailed counseling on the proper ways to train your athletes on the safest knee positions.
-Cristina brings a wealth of expertise and knowledge to our team from her work with the USA Lacrosse women’s U19 squad and Georgetown University intercollegiate athletics.

 Rebecca Carl, MD, is an attending physician at Lurie Children’s specializing in pediatric sports medicine and non-operative orthopaedics.
 She is an Assistant Professor of Pediatrics at the Feinberg School.

 Brian Tho Hang, MD, is an attending physician at Lurie Children’s specializing in pediatric sports medicine and emergency medicine.
 He is a Clinical Instructor of Pediatrics at the Feinberg School.